 C-SNP also offers a variety of wellness programs and services to help individuals manage their chronic conditions and improve their quality of life.
 Moreover, C-SNP members receive case management services to ensure they receive the necessary services and support to meet their needs.
 C-SNP is an excellent resource for individuals living with chronic illnesses

 What are the differences between D-SNP and C-SNP Medicare Advantage Program?

 The Difference between a D-SNP and a C-SNP Medicare Advantage program is significant.
 People with certain chronic conditions qualify for a C-SNP.
 Dual-eligible individuals can enroll in D-SNPs.
-Dual-eligible means they are enrolled in both Medicare and Medicaid.
-These plans often provide additional benefits, such as transportation and meals, that traditional Medicare does not typically cover.
+Dual-eligible means they’re have both Medicare and Medicaid.
+These plans often provide additional benefits, such as transportation and meals, that traditional Medicare doesn’t typically cover.

 What are the three types of SNP plans?